defenseunicorns-partnerships/wfapi/argo-server-client/docs/ArtifactServiceApi.md

 <a id="artifactservicegetinputartifactbyuid"></a>
 # **ArtifactServiceGetInputArtifactByUID**
-> System.IO.Stream ArtifactServiceGetInputArtifactByUID (string uid, string nodeId, string artifactName)
+> FileParameter ArtifactServiceGetInputArtifactByUID (string uid, string nodeId, string artifactName)

 Get an input artifact by UID.